projectacrn/acrn-hypervisor/doc/getting-started/apl-nuc.rst

    .. note::
       The Clear Linux installer will automatically check for updates and install the latest version available on your system.
-If you wish to use a specific version (such as 25130), you can achieve that after the installation has completed using ``swupd verify --fix --picky -m 25130``
+If you wish to use a specific version (such as 26120), you can achieve that after the installation has completed using ``swupd verify --fix --picky -m 26120``

 #.
 If you have an older version of Clear Linux already installed
-   on your hardware, use this command to upgrade Clear Linux to version 25130 (or newer):
+   on your hardware, use this command to upgrade Clear Linux to version 26120 (or newer):

    .. code-block:: none

-      # swupd update -m 25130     # or newer version
+      # swupd update -m 26120     # or newer version

 #.
 Use the ``swupd bundle-add`` command and add these Clear Linux bundles:

    .. code-block:: none

-      # swupd bundle-add vim sudo network-basic service-os kernel-pk \
+      # swupd bundle-add vim sudo network-basic service-os kernel-iot-lts2018 \
           openssh-server software-defined-cockpit

    .. table:: Clear Linux bundles